 Multi-Vehicle Car Accidents

 In the United States, the typical workday occurs between the hours of 8am and 5pm, leaving the roads congested and full of cars during the hours surrounding these times.
 It’s no surprise that most vehicle collisions occur during both morning and afternoon rush hour traffic.
 When the roads are congested and filled with many cars squeezed tightly together, multi-vehicle accidents can occur, in which case several vehicles make contact with one another.
 These cases are tricky because it is more difficult to determine who is truly at fault.
-Luckily, our Fort Lauderdale personal injury attorneys have handled thousands of car accident injury cases in our decade of operation in South Florida.
-We are well known in Broward County as lawyers who fight vehemently on behalf of our clients in order to ensure that they get the compensation that they deserve when they were injured in a car accident.
+Luckily, our personal injury attorneys have handled thousands of car accident injury cases in our decade of operation in South Florida.
+We are well known as Fort Lauderdale car accident lawyers who fight vehemently on behalf of our clients in order to ensure that they get the compensation that they deserve when they were injured in a car accident.
 Negligent behavior by another can have catastrophic consequences for other parties involved, and it is our duty to our clients to ensure that those who act negligently are held accountable for any damage that they may have caused.

 The biggest problem associated with multi-vehicle car accidents is the fact that there are so many vehicles involved that it is difficult to determine exactly who is at fault.
 In heavy traffic, if someone is rear-ended, the car that hit them from behind can propel their vehicle forward, striking another car.
-In the state of Florida, the blame for an accident in which a driver is hit from behind is typically placed upon the driver who strikes the vehicles in the back.
+In Fort Lauderdale and elsewhere in the state of Florida, the blame for an accident in which a driver is hit from behind is typically placed upon the driver who strikes the vehicles in the back.
 Even if a driver acts negligently and cuts in front of another car causing a rear-end accident, the burden of proof is upon the driver who hit the other from behind to prove their innocence.
 Doing so without an attorney is extremely difficult, so it is in your best interest to seek legal counsel so that you do not get stuck paying for an accident and resulting injuries that you did not cause.

 Multi-vehicle collisions can be especially dangerous to your physical health as well as your bank account.
 When many vehicles are involved, there are multiple sources of force that could cause serious bodily injury.
 In 2013, car crash deaths cost the state of Florida over $3 billion in medical expenses and lost work costs.
 Common injuries from car accidents include: